CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Conclusion

 \section{Conclusion}

 We presented \textbf{CorridorVLA}, which predicts sparse spatial anchors as action-aligned physical cues and uses them to impose an explicit tolerance constraint for a flow-matching action head.
-This objective-level coupling corrects trajectories when their implied spatial evolution violates the tolerance, while remaining permissive to minor deviations from contacts and execution noise.
-On the more challenging LIBERO-Plus benchmark, CorridorVLA improves success rate by $3.4\%$--$12.4\%$ across both SmolVLA and GR00T.
+This objective-level coupling corrects trajectories when their implied spatial evolution violates the tolerance, while allowing moderate trajectory deviations within the learned tolerance corridor.
+Across LIBERO and LIBERO-Plus, CorridorVLA improves the corresponding base policies by 4.45--12.37 percentage points.
+In particular, on LIBERO-Plus, it improves SmolVLA and GR00T by 12.37 and 7.98 percentage points, respectively.

 More broadly, our results highlight a complementary design axis for spatial intermediates in VLA: in addition to encoding spatial structure implicitly in visual/latent features, compact physical cues can directly constrain continuous trajectory generation through the training objective.
 We hope this perspective encourages further exploration of action-manifold-aligned intermediates for connecting vision--language understanding and robot control.